-After all pages have been processed, they are RIPped and 55 printed by the demand printer 84 in accordance with the initialization (INI) file, which was created by the block 212 (FIG. 10b).
+After all pages have been processed, they are RIPped and printed by the demand printer 84 in accordance with the initialization (INI) file, which was created by the block 212 (FIG. 10b).

-If, for example, the demand printer is a DocuPrint (i.e., no INI file was created), the pages are submitted to the queue (which contains the same parameters as the INI file) for RIPping and printing.
+If, for example, the demand printer is a DocuPrint (i.e., no (which contains the same parameters as the INI file) for RIPping and printing.